unisonweb/elm-browser/README.md

 ## Building

-To build, you need `elm` 0.19+ and `cabal-install` 2.4+ (`stack` support would be simple to add).
+To build, you need `elm` 0.19+ and either `cabal-install` 2.4+ or `stack`.

 * Generate the `index.html` JavaScript blob.

       elm make client-src/Main.elm

 * If you are using `cabal`, make sure you've configured it to install executables somewhere on your `$PATH`.
 Open `~/.cabal/config` and uncomment the `symlink-bindir` line to be something like:

       symlink-bindir = /home/mitchell/.local/bin

-* Build and install the Haskell server, which copies the `index.html` to make it available at runtime.
+* Build and install the Haskell server, which bundles the `index.html` to make it available by the server at runtime.

+      // One or the other
       cabal v2-install . --overwrite-policy=always
+      stack install

 That's it!
 Now you have a `unison-browser` executable that you can run in any directory with a `.unison` folder.